algmon/the-fashion-queen-agent/README.md

-# the intelligent agent for fashion from Suanfamama（算法妈妈）
+# the robot intelligent agent for fashion
 ## agent goal
 * CAPTURE the beauty（美学捕捉） at current and SHARE with the beloved ones in fashion